shweta-laha/Hacktoberfest-2022/README.md

 2. If any topic is missing, then add it with its name as folder name.
 3. Questions along with solution is allowed.
 4. Theory is also allowed.
-5. Java Language is preferred.
+5. Java Language is preferred but C++ is also acceptable.
+6. Do any of the point 2,3,4.

 ## Rules for Contributing 🎯
 - Star this repo